 Don’t try to get pet insurance after you learn that your dog needs an expensive procedure done.
 To prevent these situations, pet insurance companies have waiting periods.
 For accidents, the waiting period ranges from 24 to 48 hours.
 For illnesses and medical conditions, it can range from 14 days and up to one year.
 It depends on the condition itself.

 Is pet insurance right for you?

-Purchasing a pet insurance plan is very helpful if your dog has an accident or develops a severe medical condition.
+Purchasing a pet insurance plan or pet insurance alternative is very helpful if your dog has an accident or develops a severe medical condition.
 Treating these can drive your veterinary expenses through the roof.
-But keep in mind that insurances aren’t designed to turn a profit.
-They’re there to protect your wallet against any veterinary bills that you didn’t prepare for.
+But keep in mind that insurances are there to protect your wallet against any veterinary bills that you didn’t prepare for.

 Talk to your vet to weigh what are the costs that you are expected to have with your dog.
 Talk about what are the chances of your dog developing any serious problems.
 Different breeds are more likely to develop specific medical conditions.
 If you decide not to get pet insurance, another option can be to start an emergency savings fund for your dog instead.